pancakeparlour/spam-detector-webapp/README.md

-need to flesh this out
+dev notes:

-- only use relative paths for imports only
+- only use relative paths for imports

+to fill in:
+- how to run the frontend, backend, how to regenerate model artifacts